-The table includes all shares of common stock issuable within 60 days of September 25, 2012 upon the exercise of options and other rights beneficially owned by the indicated stockholders on that date.
+The table includes all shares of common stock issuable within 60 days of upon the exercise of options and other rights beneficially owned by the indicated stockholders on that date.
 Except as indicated by the footnotes below, we believe, based on the information furnished to us, that the persons named in the table below have sole voting and investment power with respect to all shares of common stock that they beneficially own, subject to community property laws, where applicable.

-Our calculation of the percentage of beneficial ownership prior to this offering is based on 28,338,281 shares of our common stock outstanding as of September 25, 2012 after giving effect to our Reorganization, together with applicable options to the extent held by certain of our stockholders.
-We have based our calculation of the percentage of beneficial ownership after this offering on 32,838,281 shares of our common stock outstanding immediately after completion of this offering (assuming no exercise of the underwriters' over-allotment option), together with applicable options to the extent held by certain of our stockholders.
+Our calculation of the percentage of beneficial ownership prior to this offering is based on shares of our common stock outstanding as of after giving effect to our Reorganization, together with applicable options to the extent held by certain of our stockholders.
+We have based our calculation of the percentage of beneficial ownership after this offering on shares of our common stock outstanding immediately after completion of this offering (assuming no exercise of the underwriters' over-allotment option), together with applicable options to the extent held by certain of our stockholders.

 The actual number of shares of common stock to be issued to each stockholder in connection with the Reorganization, which will occur prior to the effectiveness of the registration statement of which this prospectus is a part, depends in part upon our valuation at the time of our initial public offering.
-For illustrative purposes only, the number of shares reflected in the table below is based on an assumed initial public offering price of \$14.00 per share (the midpoint of the price range set forth on the cover of this prospectus).
+For illustrative purposes only, the number of shares reflected in the table below is based on the most recent third party valuation commissioned by us in June 2012 in connection with our issuance of VARs.